Holly-Horwood/keto_pantry/README.md

 **Acknowledgements:**

 Thanks to Sebastian Immel my mentor for all of his help and patience.
-Thanks also to the students and staff at Code Institute especially my tutors Sebastian and Dick.
+Thanks also to the students and staff at Code Institute especially my tutor Dick Vlaanderen.

-Star ratings app from rating widget https://rating-widget.com/get/rating/javascript/#editor